Andernach is a city with 30 inhabitants and is located on the Rhine.

-Lutz Kosack, landscape planner for the Andernach city administration, describes in one Article his city as follows:
+Lutz Kosack, landscape planner for the Andernach city administration, describes in one Articles his city as follows:

-In addition to tomatoes, we also grow salads, Swiss chard, beans and herbs.
-And persimmons, bananas and grapes grow on the old city wall.
-Instead of “trespassing prohibited”, we in Andernach say: “Picking allowed”.
+In addition to tomatoes, we grow lettuce, chard, beans and herbs.
+And persimmons, bananas and grapes grow along the old city wall.
+Instead of "trespassing forbidden" we in Andernach say: "Picking allowed".
 And all in organic quality.

 Gardens in cities are not uncommon.
 Public gardens, which the city administration creates itself, do.

 Kosack writes: “The main focus is on the public green spaces.
-In addition to an attractive design of the urban green spaces, they should also take on ecological, economic and aesthetic functions in equal measure in terms of multifunctionality.
-In the concept of the 'Edible City' it applies to this as'Center of life again with 'Food' to make it tangible. "
+In addition to an attractive design of the urban green spaces, these should also take on ecological, economic and aesthetic functions in the sense of multifunctionality.
+In the concept of the 'Edible City', this applies as 'Center of life again with 'Food' to make it tangible. "

 The aim was also to make public green spaces more creative in light of a difficult budget situation and to promote urban biodiversity.

 How does that fit together?
 To create added value for the residents and save money at the same time?